-Aim - Our Customers, by providing excellent and accessible services Priorities Targets Progress against key targets Increasing customer satisfaction with our services. • Real time satisfaction surveys via Live Chat and Email, 805 surveys issued with 79 responses received in 2024/25.
+Aim - Our Customers, by providing excellent and accessible services Priorities Targets Progress against key targets Increasing customer satisfaction with our services. satisfaction measurement for our contact centres by Real time satisfaction surveys via Live Chat and Email, 805 surveys issued with 79 responses received in 2024/25.
 With 70% satisfied or very satisfied with the service they received from Customer Services.